-Some EBR head start centers to delay opening amid nationwide teacher shortage
+Some EBR Head Start centers to delay opening amid nationwide teacher shortage

 Latest Weather Blog

-Some EBR head start centers to delay opening amid nationwide teacher shortage
+Some EBR Head Start centers to delay opening amid nationwide teacher shortage

-BATON ROUGE - A number of head start centers across East Baton Rouge Parish will delay openings amid a nationwide teacher shortage.
+BATON ROUGE - A number of Head Start centers across East Baton Rouge Parish will delay openings amid a nationwide teacher shortage.

 The Division of Human Development and Services said Friday the Head Start Program will be staggering the opening of several centers until they can hire enough teachers to satisfy regulatory agency requirements.